-2.1.2 Women's Speech Features
+1.1.2 Women's Speech Features

-Lakoff suggested that a distinct group of feature-lexical, syntactic, and pragmatic-distinguish the speech of women by using intropection and linguistic intuition as her method.
-Below are the types of features of women's language based on Lakoff's theory as cited in several sources.
+Lakoff suggested that a distinct group of feature-lexical, syntactic, and pragmatic-distinguish the speech of women by using introspection and linguistic intuition as her method.
+Below are the types of women's speech features based on Lakoff's theory as cited in several sources.

-2.1.2.1 Lexical Hedges Fillers
+1. Lexical Hedges Fillers

-Lakoff decided hedging as one of characteristic of features of women's language.
-She refers to the frequent use of such as well, you see, like, you know, sort a/sort of, kind a/kind of, I think, I guess and It seems like.
+Lakoff decided hedging as one of characteristic of women's speech features.
+She refers to the frequent use of such as well, you see, sorta/sort of, like, you know, kinda/kind of, like, I guess, I think, and it seems like.
+Holmes (1992:317) said that some researchers reported that women used up to three times as many hedges as men, while in others there were no differences between the sexes.
 For example:

-a.
-It's sort of a good film
+• Its' sort of a good film

-Lakoff (cited in Holmes, 1992:316) claimed that hedging devices explicity signal lack of confidence.
-So, she claimed women use hedging devices to express uncertainty, and they use intensifying device to persuade their to take them seriously.
+Lakoff (cited in Holmes, 1992:316) claimed that hedging devices explicitly signal lack of confidence.
+So, she claimed women use hedging devices to express uncertainty, and they use intensifying devices to persuade their addressee to take them seriously.